-The EU court’s ruling this week has thrown a lot of questions and generated a substantial amount of confusion on something that most folks probably never gave much thought to; the US – EU Safe Harbor regulations.
+The EU court’s ruling this week has raised a lot of questions and generated a substantial amount of confusion on something that most folks probably never gave much thought to: the US – EU Safe Harbor regulations.

-2015 however saw challenges to the framework emerge in the EU courts that resulted in the Safe Harbor provisions being nullified and in turn forcing many companies to evaluate their data controls and geographical location of that data.
-So…what does this mean?
-Lots, unfortunately.
-If your business has been operating in a multinational fashion, shifting data might have been very trite in the past – it is no longer so.
+2015, however, saw challenges to the framework emerge in the EU courts that resulted in the Safe Harbor provisions being nullified.
+This in turn forced many companies to evaluate their data controls and the geographical location of that data.
+So, what does this mean?
+Unfortunately, if your business has been operating in a multinational fashion, shifting data might have been very trite in the past, however, it is no longer so.

-It is imperative that you begin reviewing your privacy policies and statements as well as Human Resource activities and determine whether you should have EU and US versions.
-Additionally, data collection requirements are now vastly different; EU regulations require an informed opt-in whereas in the US the process usually works with an informed opt-out.
-This is a significant change for many companies that sell, market and do business internationally and can be onerous and time consuming for companies not used to operating in that fashion.
-If you are working from the EU side, this is high time to start looking at local cloud service provider options since US datacenters may be violating EU laws and regulations (I happen to know a great company!).
+It is imperative that you begin reviewing your privacy policies, statements, and human resource activities and determine whether you should have EU and US versions of each.
+Additionally, data collection requirements are now vastly different.
+EU regulations require an informed opt-in, whereas in the US, the process usually works with an informed opt-out.
+This is a significant change for many companies that sell, market, and do business internationally and can be onerous and time-consuming for companies not used to operating in that fashion.
+If you are working from the EU side, this is high time to start looking at local cloud service provider options since US datacenters may be violating EU laws and regulations (we happen to know a great company!).

 Does all of this mean the end of transfers of personal data?
-No, business still needs to be done!
-Methods and options are available – Model Contract Clauses as well as Binding Corporate Rules can be used to make a transition.
+No, business still needs to be done.
+Methods and options are available; Model Contract Clauses and Binding Corporate Rules can be used to make a transition.
 However, there can be a substantial overhead cost to mid-sized and smaller organizations.
-Additionally, both the US and EU governments are working to address the issues with the Safe Harbor framework but legislation takes time.
+Additionally, both the US and EU governments are working to address the issues with the Safe Harbor framework, but legislation takes time.

-In the end, this is a disruptor but not a destroyer for business.
-A final note; as with all international laws and frameworks it is highly suggested that you engage a subject matter expert for more detailed options and plans – or your cloud provider’s Compliance and IT Security teams.
+In the end, this is a disruptor but not a destroyer of business.
+One final note: as with all international laws and frameworks, it is highly encouraged that you engage a subject matter expert — or your cloud provider’s Compliance and IT Security teams — for more detailed options and plans.